Spectral theory of weighted hypergraphs via tensors: Introduction

 \subsection{Eigenvalue multiplicities}

 For a given tensor, the \emph{algebraic multiplicity} of an eigenvalue $\lambda$, denoted $\textrm{am}(\lambda)$, is its multiplicity as a root of the characteristic polynomial.
 The \emph{geometric multiplicity} of $\lambda$, denoted $\textrm{gm}(\lambda)$, is the dimension of its \emph{eigenvariety}, i.e.\ the variety of its eigenvectors.
 While algebraic and geometric multiplicity coincide for symmetric matrices, this is not always the case for symmetric tensors.
-In \cite[Section 3]{Qi} it is conjectured that $\textrm{am}(\lambda)\geq \textrm{gm}(\lambda)$ for any $\lambda$.
-In \cite[Conjecture 1.1]{multiplicities}, it is conjectured that Given an eigenvalue $\lambda$, we also introduce its \emph{span multiplicity}, denoted $\textrm{sm}(\lambda)$, as the dimension of the vector space Clearly, $\textrm{sm}(\lambda)\geq \textrm{gm}(\lambda)$.
-We conjecture that, for each eigenvalue $\lambda$,
+In \cite[Conjecture 1.1]{multiplicities}, it is conjectured that, for any $\lambda$, Given an eigenvalue $\lambda$, we also introduce its \emph{span multiplicity}, denoted $\textrm{sm}(\lambda)$, as the dimension of the vector space Clearly, $\textrm{sm}(\lambda)\geq \textrm{gm}(\lambda)$.
+In \cite[Section 3]{Qi} it is conjectured that, for any $\lambda$,

 If $\lambda$ is a real eigenvalue, we introduce its \emph{Hspan multiplicity}, denoted $\textrm{Hsm}(\lambda)$, as the dimension of the vector space In the case of symmetric matrices, every eigenvalue $\lambda$ is an $H$-eigenvalue and